-Section 5 - 2D Operations

-а Setting and check- ing of navigation aids.
-For RNP approaches: check that the correct procedures has been loaded in the navi- gation system; and cross check between the navigation system display and the approach chart set and identify the relevant navigation aids, respectively load and verify the applicable procedure confirm the availability and serviceability of selected navigation aids, respectively GNSS/SBAS level of service, or RAIM availability, if applicable monitor approach activation b Approach and landing briefing, including descent/ approach/landing checks, including identification of facilities brief approach to be used and automation level, determine minimum verify suitability of current weather conditions brief approach and go-around path, including altitudes and speeds confirm approach preparation and navigation setting complete the checks for approach с Holding procedure use correct holding entry make the necessary wind and time corrections comply with applicable speed restrictions d Compliance with published approach procedure comply with the published approach procedures, using a CDFA technique anticipate the final descent to be established on the nominated approach path at the defined speed and configuration never encroach the published minimum descent altitude steps at the DA, respectively MAP, decide on approach continuation or initiate a go-around e Approach timing • monitor or control the approach procedure using timing, as required f Altitude/distance to MAPt, speed, heading control (stabilised approach), Stop Down Fixes, if applicable anticipate the final descent to be established on the nominated approach path at the defined speed and configuration monitor vertical position on the nominated approach path with the provided altitude/distance table, respectively altitude/time table establish the appropriate aeroplane configuration and airspeed for the different approach phases control the aeroplane to achieve a stable and trimmed final approach path with the defined configuration at DA acquire visual references to continue to land or initiate missed approach g Go-around action promptly establish the aeroplane in a safe climb and reconfigure accordingly ensure that suitable lateral and vertical navigation is displayed inform ATC when time permit h Missed approach procedure/landing follow assigned missed approach procedure, orcontinue to land i ATC compliance and R/T procedures demonstrate standard R/T procedures and phraseology demonstrate compliance with ATC instructions
+Section 5 - 2D Operations а Setting and checking of navigation aids. set and identify the relevant navigation aids, respectively load and verify the applicable procedure verify that the correct procedure has been loaded in the FMS, cross-check waypoints and constrains with the relevant arrival chart confirm the availability and serviceability of selected navigation aids, respectively GNSS/SBAS level of service, or RAIM availability, if applicable monitor approach activation b Approach and landing briefing, including descent/ approach/landing checks, including identification of facilities brief approach to be used and automation level, determine minimum verify suitability of current weather conditions brief approach and go-around path, including altitudes and speeds confirm approach preparation and navigation setting complete the checks for approach с Holding procedure use correct holding entry make the necessary wind and time corrections comply with applicable speed restrictions d Compliance with published approach procedure comply with the published approach procedures (may be flown using a CDFA technique with manual calculation only) anticipate the final descent to be established on the nominated approach path at the defined speed and configuration never infringe the published speed and altitude constraints Apply the temperature compensation to the final approach segment, if applicable at the MDA or DA, respectively MAPt or VDP decide on approach continuation or initiate a go-around e Approach timing • monitor or control the approach procedure using timing, as required f Altitude/distance to MAPt, lateral deviation, altitude/ speed constraint, if applicable anticipate the final descent to be established on the nominated approach path at the defined speed and configuration monitor the constant angle descent (without the use of VNAV equipment). vertical position on the nominated approach path with the provided altitude/distance reference table, if applicable establish the appropriate helicopter configuration and airspeed for the different approach phases control the helicopter to achieve a stable and trimmed final approach path with the defined configuration at MDA/DA or MAPt is reached acquire visual references to continue to land or initiate missed approach g Go-around action promptly establish the helicopter in a safe climb and reconfigure accordingly ensure that suitable lateral and vertical navigation is displayed inform ATC when time permit h Missed approach procedure/ landing follow assigned missed approach procedure, or continue to land i ATC compliance and R/T procedures demonstrate standard R/T procedures and phraseology demonstrate compliance with ATC instructions